Giuseppe Tavormina

 Giuseppe Tavormina (10 June 1929 – 19 June 2017) was an Italian General officer of the Arma dei Carabinieri and former head of the DIA and of CESIS.

 Biography

 Giuseppe Tavormina attended the Military Academy of Modena where he graduated as second lieutenant of the Arma dei Carabinieri.
 He studied Law at the University of Rome.
-He was appointed commander of the Carabinieri station of Cagliari, subsequently colonel, head of the Carabinieri cadet school and finally of the local nucleous of Turin.
+He was appointed commander of the Carabinieri station of Cagliari, subsequently colonel, head of the Carabinieri cadet school and finally of the local nucleus of Turin.
 Promoted as brigade general, he was appointed as Chief of Staff of the Arma dei Carabinieri and remained in charge from July 1987 to July 1989.